steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 |Label|OUT GAIN|
 |Unit|dB|

 5. The Mix knob template is the seventh and last knob that you have to adjust.
-Drag the Distortion's Mix parameter from the **Parameter List** onto the **Value** field of the Template Parameter and set Label and Unit as follows.
+Drag the Distortion's Mix parameter from the **Parameter List** onto the **Value** field of the Template Parameter and set Label and Unit as follows:

 **Knob Template Mix**